 Notes

 While my ratios are taken from the packs, these confirm my own findings.
 One box usually yields a complete set of chases 1-3 sometimes with a duplicate, two from the second tier, and one from the third.
 Chase #9 is evil and best found through eBay.
 The initial price for the #9 chase was around $50, but the panic wore off quickly.
-You may be able to find them even cheaper than listed.
+Right now, it appears you are best off buying the full set of foils from Dart directly; it's a good sized chunk of money, but really does work out to an acceptable cost per card.

 These cards are the last hurrah for the Dart Flipcards, and they are beautifully executed, with many images unique to this series.
+Any time they can manage to not duplicate the same hackneyed poses I get excited, but this set has some I've never even seen used in Japanese sets (Zoisite got some love; Kunzite, however, is MIA.)
+Sailor Pluto's one and only regular card appearance is in this set, #63 (and it's a much nicer image than her CCG foil appearances in "Sailor Pluto" and "Time Portal").
 I especially commend whoever designed the backs for this series; these are easily the most tasteful (and legible) Dart backs.
+I wish you'd been on board for Series 1 and 2, cool graphic designer.

 Scans